 Radiotherapy nurses or clinical specialists

 Any form of cancer treatment can have a physical and emotional toll on the patient.
-Radiotherapy nurses are there to support a patient and their carers throughout treatment and beyond.
+Radiotherapy nurses and clinical specialists are there to support a patient and their carers throughout treatment and beyond.

 This might include assessing the person’s overall health status, helping patients and family members navigate through complex medical systems, educating patients about their treatment, assisting with symptom management, and acting as a patient advocate.